berezkin88/RiojaVino/readme.md

 "Riojavino" is a test project.

 It's simulating a wine e-shop.
+CSV file with wines is simulating wine database.

 Environment requirements: Tomcat as a servlet container, Maven as an assembling tool.